SankalpKarthi3/codebot/README.md

 ## How to use it?

-Pretty easy I guess, you can just [Click Here to wake Nansen up](https://nansen-ai.streamlit.app/)
+Pretty easy I guess, you can just [Click Here to wake Nansen up !!!](https://nansen-ai.streamlit.app/)
 - Go to the side menu and enter down your API key from OpenAI.
 - Extend the Settings tab
 - Select the Model you need from the dropdown. (`gpt-3.5-turbo` being the most powerful)